Akcbryant/TTT/README.md

 Use TTT.xcodeproj to launch the project and run the application in the simulator.

 Built with Xcode 7.1 and requires Swift 2.x

+NOTE: Xcode 7.0 and higher has Swift 2.x

+# Testing

+One can find tests in the folder TTTTests and they are ready to run using the Xcode test feature.

+Testing covers TTT.swift and TTTViewController.swift